BAMresearch/aRTist-handbook/source/gui-scattering.rst

 Scattering Panel
 ================

-The :guilabel:`Scattering` tab of Parameter Panel is useful for different scattering settings (homogenous, McRay etc.) in the stimulated radiation.
+The :guilabel:`Scattering` tab of the Parameter Panel is designed for different scattering settings (homogenous, McRay etc.) in the stimulated radiograph (see :numref:`guiparameterPSetupScattering`).

 .. _guiparameterPSetupScattering:
 .. figure:: pictures/gui-parameterP-setup_scat.jpg